 I have an old home that needs some renovation/restoration work done.
 Can you recommend someone?

-Landmarks is currently developing a reference list of those companies that specialize in both interior and exterior renovation and restoration of historic properties.
-Until that resource is available, we are happy to publicize those companies that are members of Landmarks and who not only support our organization but are equally committed to protecting our community’s historic resources.
+Columbus Landmarks is currently developing a reference list of those companies that specialize in both interior and exterior renovation and restoration of historic properties.
+Please call the office for referrals – 614-221-0227.